The Last Thing He Wanted Ending, Explained

 The Real Deal

 From the moment Elena lands with the shipment in Costa Rica, she knows that something is wrong.
-It is supposed to be a quick in-and-out situation, deliver the goods and leave with the payment.
-However, she is left behind and the one million promised to her father is nowhere to be seen.
+It is supposed to be a quick in-and-out situation: deliver the goods and leave with the payment.
+However, she is left behind, and the one million that was promised to her father is nowhere to be seen.
 With the help of Jones, she gets out of the place and later escapes.
-Help is supposed to come her way after Sedlow contacts her, but once again, she realises that things are not as they seem.
+Help is supposed to come her way after Sedlow contacts her, but once again, she realizes that things are not as they seem.

 The deal of one million, which was supposed to serve as his retirement, was actually a trap.
-He would come to Costa Rica with the shipment and in turn, would be killed.
-Some story would be made up around his death, and because he is a gunrunner, it would be justified.
+He would come to Costa Rica with the shipment and, in turn, would be killed.
+Some stories would be made up around his death, and because he is a gunrunner, it would be justified.
 With no one who cares about him, the matter would be easily closed.

 The Ending: Who’s the bad guy?